 Obvious and non-obvious signs of demonic influence, demonization, oppression, or possession

 Not everything is demonic.
 Don’t credit Satan for the problematic consequences of sin.
 Christians cannot rebuke the devil—only God can (Jude 1:9).
-Instead, we must resist his temptations, such as fear, and it will flee from us.
+Instead, we must resist his temptations, such as fear, which will flee from us.
 (James 4:7)

-- Diagnosed with neurosis manifested in chronic anxiety, depression or anhedonia.
+- Neurosis manifested in chronic anxiety, depression, or anhedonia.

 - Vocal hatred for God and being prayed over.

 - Demonic Possession is different.
-It manifests in changing voice, changing eyes, and other satanic manifistation such as levitation and supernatural strength.
+It manifests in changing voice, changing eyes, and other satanic manifestations such as levitation and supernatural strength.

 Who and what kind of Christians can be possessed or influenced by Satan?

 1. Lukewarm Christians